natoo-chow/minimatlab/README.md

 The developers of this programme are new to python, so please be tolerant of the bugs of the programme.

 # setup
-create a setup.py in the root
-copy and paste the following code: from setuptools import setup, find_packages
+create a setup.py in the same root of minimatlab copy and paste the following code: from setuptools import setup, find_packages